Neanderthal behaviour: Funerals

 The graves of children and infants, especially, are associated with grave goods such as artefacts and bones.
 The grave of a newborn from La Ferrassie, France, was found with three flint scrapers, and an infant from Dederiyeh Cave, Syria, was found with a triangular flint placed on its chest.
-A 10-month-old from Amud Cave, Israel, was associated with a red deer mandible, likely purposefully placed there given other animal remains are now reduced to fragments.
-Teshik-Tash 1 from Uzbekistan was associated with a circle of ibex horns, and a limestone slab argued to have supported the head.
-The worth and significance of these grave goods is unclear.
+A 10-month-old from Amud Cave, Israel, was associated with a red deer mandible, likely purposefully placed there, given that other animal remains are now reduced to fragments.
+Teshik-Tash 1 from Uzbekistan was associated with a circle of ibex horns, and a limestone slab was argued to have supported the head.
+The worth and significance of these grave goods are unclear.

 Cults

-It was once argued that the bones of the cave bear, particularly the skull, in some European caves were arranged in a specific order, indicating an ancient bear cult that killed bears and then ceremoniously arranged the bones.
+It was once argued that, in some European caves, the bones of the cave bear, particularly the skull, were arranged in a specific order, indicating an ancient bear cult that killed bears and then ceremoniously arranged the bones.
 This would be consistent with bear-related rituals of recent Arctic hunter-gatherers.
 The alleged peculiarity of the arrangement could also be sufficiently explained by natural causes.
 There may also be confirmation bias here with the idea that totemism was the earliest religion.

 It was also once thought that Neanderthals ritually hunted, killed, and cannibalised other Neanderthals, with the skull becoming the focus of some ceremony.
 In 1962, Italian palaeontologist Alberto Blanc believed a skull from Grotta Guattari, Italy, had evidence of a swift blow to the head—indicative of ritual murder—and a precise and deliberate incising at the base to access the brain.
 He compared it to the victims of headhunters in Malaysia and Borneo, putting it forward as evidence of a skull cult.
 It can also be sufficiently explained by cave hyaena scavengery.
-Although Neanderthals are known to have practised cannibalism, there is unsubstantial evidence to suggest ritual defleshing.
+Although Neanderthals are known to have practised cannibalism, there is insufficient evidence to suggest ritual defleshing.

-In 2019, Gibraltarian palaeoanthropologists Stewart, Geraldine, and Clive Finlayson and Spanish archaeologist Francisco Guzmán speculated that the golden eagle had iconic value to Neanderthals like in some recent societies.
-They reported that golden eagle bones had a conspicuously high rate of evidence of modification compared to the bones of other birds, forwarding a "Cult of the Sun Bird" where the golden eagle was a symbol of power.
+In 2019, Gibraltarian palaeoanthropologists Stewart, Geraldine, and Clive Finlayson, and Spanish archaeologist Francisco Guzmán speculated that the golden eagle had iconic value to Neanderthals, as it does in some recent societies.
+They reported that golden eagle bones showed a conspicuously high rate of evidence of modification compared to those of other birds, supporting a "Cult of the Sun Bird" in which the golden eagle was a symbol of power.
 There is evidence from Krapina, Croatia, from wear use and even remnants of string, that suggests that raptor talons were worn as personal ornaments.